I am super excited to kick off another 30 day experiment – and this time I’ll be using Leahlani Skincare products.

 I plan to use the Meli Glow Illuminating Nectar Mask once or twice a week, after cleansing with the Pamplemousse Tropical Enzyme Cleansing Oil, followed by moisturizing with the Champagne Serum.

-To shop Leahlani Meli Glow Illuminating Nectar Mask, click here.
+CLICK TO SHOP: Leahlani Meli Glow Illuminating Nectar Mask

 UPDATE: Since writing this blog post, I’ve completed the 30 Day Leahlani Skincare Experiment.
-You can check out my final results and the full Leahlani Skincare review here.
+Check out my results and the full Leahlani Skincare review.